 DRIVING + PARKING

-- Olympic Blvd. (just west of Century Park East)
+- Olympic Blvd. (just west of Century Park East.)

-- Century Park East (just north of Olympic Blvd)
+- Century Park East (just north of Olympic Blvd.)

 - Constellation Blvd.
 (Access to Constellation Blvd. is from Avenue of the Stars only.
 Constellation will be closed at Century Park East.)

-*Guests please note:
+Guest please note:

 - No outside liquids are allowed except sealed water bottles

-- No glass containers
+- No glass containers, Plastic ONLY

 - No audio/video recording equipment